"I know nothing with any certainty but the sight of the stars makes me dream."

 Dark Sky Places in Oregon

 The International Dark-Sky Association has a Dark Sky Places program that recognizes and promote stewardship of the night sky - in communities, parks and even urban places.
-As of February 2020 there are only 130 certified Dark Sky Places in the world.
-Only one of the recognized Dark Sky Places are in Oregon - Sunriver - despite the large area of dark sky in Oregon - see the map below.
-So we have a lot of low-hanging fruit!
+As of January 2022 there are only 195 certified Dark Sky Places in the world.
+As of March 2022, we have two Dark Sky Places in Oregon - Sunriver and Prineville Reservoir State Park.

 We do have very dark skies in Oregon - check out this video from Prineville Reservoir State Park - who knew that we had such star-filled, night skies out there?